Alex Edelman is funny enough to invite lazy comparison.

 That early UK success matters because it shaped the form of his comedy.

 Edelman is not primarily a club comic built on swagger or looseness.
 He is a solo-show comic, a long-form storyteller, someone whose jokes keep paying off because the structure underneath them is so tight.
 Even his official bio cannot resist emphasizing construction and architecture.
-That is not just publicity language.
-It is true.
+The description fits the work.

 He writes like someone who likes the machine as much as the laugh.